htrajan/ht-drawsteel/Ancestries/Memonek.md

 “John, I fear this may get worse before it gets better.”

 “So, just like everything else?”
 He clapped the memonek on the shoulder.
-“Don't worry, we'll help you get through it.
+“Don't worry, we'll get through it together.
 I'll let the others know.
 Once they understand, they'll help too.
 They'll probably just take the piss out of you.
 That'll help, you'll love that.”

 “You're a good friend, John.”